-BLS Table 7 shows employer costs per hour worked for employee compensation and costs as a percent of total compensation for private industry workers, by census region and division.
-BLS Table 5 shows employer costs per hour worked for employee compensation and costs as a percent of total compensation: private industry workers, by major occupational group and bargaining unit status.
+BLS Table 7 shows employer costs per hour worked for employee compensation and costs as a percent of total compensation for private industry workers in transportation and warehousing industries, by establishment size and bargaining status.
+BLS Table 5 shows employer costs per hour worked for employee compensation and costs as a percent of total compensation: private industry workers in wholesale trade industries, by occupational group and establishment size.
 The geographic factor adjustments are derived by subtracting the BLS Table 5 benefit costs as a percent of payroll for all private industry workers from the BLS Table 7 benefit costs as a percent of payroll for the census division.
 A positive geographic factor adjustment increases the benchmark and decreases the Cost Study result.
 A negative geographic factor adjustment decreases the benchmark and increases the Cost Study result.
 The census divisions are defined as follows: New England: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont; Middle Atlantic: New Jersey, New York, and Pennsylvania; South Atlantic: Delaware, District of Columbia, Florida, Georgia, Maryland, North Carolina, South Carolina, Virginia, and West Virginia; East South Central: Alabama, Kentucky, Mississippi, and Tennessee; West South Central: Arkansas, Louisiana, Oklahoma, and Texas; East North Central: Illinois, Indiana, Michigan, Ohio, and Wisconsin; West North Central: Iowa, Kansas, Minnesota, Missouri, Nebraska, North Dakota, and South Dakota; Mountain: Arizona, Colorado, Idaho, Montana, Nevada, New Mexico, Utah, and Wyoming; and Pacific: Alaska, California, Hawaii, Oregon, and Washington.